gtaha23/python_pro/README.md

 This repository is about my discord bots and python projects.
-This code was writed using VS Code.
+This codes was writed using VS Code.
 This codes are for a discord bot.